bloominstituteoftechnology/Precourse/Lesson7-CSS-Positioning/README.md

 ## The Position property

-The posistion property will specify the type of positioning method used for an HTML element.
+The position property will specify the type of positioning method used for an HTML element.
 There are 5 different methods available (we will go over 4 of them).
 ```css
   div {
     position: <positioning method>;